 Location:Home >> Detail

-1Department of Hematology, Xinqiao Hospital, Third Military Medical University, Chongqing, 400037, China;
+1 Department of Hematology, Xinqiao Hospital, Third Military Medical University, Xinqiao, Chongqing 400037, P.R.
+China;

-2National Institute of Biomedical Imaging and Bioengineering (NIBIB), NIH, Bethesda, 20892, USA;
+2 National Institute of Biomedical Imaging and Bioengineering (NIBIB), NIH, Bethesda, MD 20892, USA;

-3National Heart, Lung, and Blood Institute (NHLBI), NIH, Bethesda, 20814, USA.
+3 National Heart, Lung, and Blood Institute (NHLBI), NIH, Bethesda, MD 20814, USA.

-The ResNet® Mammalian database updated May 2016.
-The genes identified were used as the candidate network nodes/genes.
-The ResNet® Mammalian database was one part of Pathway Studio ResNet Databases, which are a group of real-time updated network databases, and includes curated signaling, cellular process and metabolic pathways, ontologies and annotations, as well as molecular interactions and functional relationships extracted from the 35M + references covering entire PubMed abstract and Elsevier full text journals.
-Updating weekly, the ResNet® Mammalian database contains information of over 6,500,000 functional relationships for human, rat, and mouse, linked to all of their original literature sources.
-Entities in the database include: 1) 142,270 proteins; 2) 106,732 small molecules; 3) 8,863 cell processes; 4) 15,911 diseases; 5) 5,038 functional classes; 6) 4,387 Clinical parameters; 7) 1,983 pathways; 8) 559 complexes; and 9) 767 cells.
-For more information about the ResNet databases, refer to http: //pathwaystudio. gousinfo.com/ResNetDatabase.html.2.2 Literature metrics analysis
+The ResNet® Mammalian database was a part of the Pathway Studio ResNet Databases.
+This is a group of real-time updated network databases and includes: curated signaling; cellular process and metabolic pathways; ontologies and annotations; and, molecular interactions and functional relationships extracted from the 35M + references covering the entire PubMed abstract and Elsevier full text journals.
+It is updated weekly.
+The ResNet® Mammalian database contains information for more than 6,500,000 functional relationships for humans, rats, and mice and is linked to all of the original literature sources.
+The database includes: 1) 142,270 proteins; 2) 106,732 small molecules; 3) 8,863 cell processes; 4) 15,911 diseases; 5) 5,038 functional classes; 6) 4,387 Clinical parameters; 7) 1,983 pathways; 8) 559 complexes; and, 9) 767 cells.
+(ResNet databases, http: //pathwaystudio. gousinfo.com/ResNetDatabase.html) .2.2 Literature metrics analysis

 RScore = The number of references underlying a relationship (1)